-The lavender chicken is an easy addition to most flocks.
+The lavender chicken is an easy addition to most flocks, and in my opinion, are one of the best chicken breeds to raise.
 They produce eggs reliably.
 When the hens stop laying eggs, you can use them for meat or as a pet.

 Keeping them protected from predators, and if in a mixed flock, away from aggressive breeds, and you will have happy Lavenders.

 They have friendly dispositions and are also good foragers, making them ideal for insect management in your backyard, garden, or on your hobby farm.
 Choose them and other Orpingtons if you are a beginner or if you live in a cold climate, and want a steady source of eggs and meat.